robpomeroy/BrightOS/docs/Implementation plan.md

 STATUS: COMPLETE.

 Why this matters:
-Users with learning difficulties need dependable, repeatable system behaviour.
+Users with a learning disability need dependable, repeatable system behaviour.
 Presently, the verify playbook does not catch regressions in safety or learning-focused controls.